ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 Breastfeeding and lactation medicine, or clinical breastfeeding and lactation support, remains a research frontier.(1) We know from implementation science that explicit naming (and debating) of a theoretical frame through which research is instigated and interpreted is essential for best practice translation of existing research into clinical guidelines.

-Many current approaches to breastfeeding and lactation use unnecessary and costly pharmaceuticals, surgery or bodywork exercises, which lack an evidence base, risk unintended consequences, and which, in the absence of evidence, often also lack a plausible scientific rationale.
+Many current approaches to breastfeeding and lactation use unnecessary and costly interventions, which lack an evidence base, risk unintended consequences, and which, in the absence of evidence, often also lack a plausible scientific rationale.
 Ideological positions concerning breastfeeding and lactation continue to underpin both overservicing and overtreatment.

 A montage style of clinical management guideline development in breastfeeding and lactation medicine education results in unstable clinical management approaches, which alter regularly in response to changing consensus opinions.